Top 21 things to do and see in Haight-Ashbury, San Francisco

 16. Buena Vista Park

-Located on the eastern end of Haight Street, this little park is famous for its hiking trails and views of the San Francisco city from the top.
-Buena Vista Park was popular during the hippie movement as a hang out spot.
+Located on the eastern end of Haight Street, this little park is famous for its hiking trails and views of the city of San Francisco from the top.
+Buena Vista Park was popular during the hippie movement as a hang-out spot.
 Now it’s for anyone who wants a good uphill workout with SF city views.

 17. Golden Gate Park

-Golden Gate Park has a lot of awesome attractions like California Academy of Sciences, Japanese Tea Garden, De Young Museum, Conservatory of Flowers and many more.
+Golden Gate Park has a lot of awesome attractions like the California Academy of Sciences, Japanese Tea Garden, De Young Museum, Conservatory of Flowers, and many more.

 The Hippie Hill is on the east end of Golden Gate Park and has significance in the Summer of Love history as this is where the bands used to play during the 1960s hippie movement.
 Now you can just sit here and enjoy the park around you.